Why are you studying games?

 I had to play through all of Playdead's Inside for an audio analysis assignment and was absolutely blown away by the amount of detail and nuance they put into the game, to the reactive breathing patterns of the protagonist to the seamless blending of ambience, sound effects, and music.Even cooler, did you know they used a real human skull to alter the way the ambience and music sounded?
 The game's definitely worth playing yourself!

 What's your favorite New York City spot?

 Tribeca!
 I love the duality of walking along the East River on one side and one of the biggest roads in the city on the other.
 Also you can get a good view of New Jersey across the river.
 There is a good concentration of food spots there, while also being near enough to Broadway to do some shopping.
-Battery Park is a really nice place to relax, and I love the quaint little statues scattered throughout the park.
+Battery Park is a really nice place to sit down, soak in some sun, take a walk and relax, and I love the quaint little statues scattered throughout the park.